100HnoMeuNome/thus/README.md

 ### Install the Trend Micro Hybrid Cloud Security Command Line Interface

+Generically the install steps are:
 1. Ensure you have Python 3.6.x or greater installed
 2. In the terminal of your choice, enter the following command:
 3. To install for your user: `pip3 install --user tm-thus`
-4. To install globally: `sudo pip3 install tm-thus`
+4. To install globally (use this for Windows): `sudo pip3 install tm-thus`
 5. If you're using a virtual environment, set that up first then enter: `pip3 install tm-thus`

+Some specific operating system instruction can be found [here](doc/os_install.md)

 ## Enable command completion